Read these first

 Students may request an Incomplete in class from their instructor with the following conditions:

-1. At least 75% of the class has been completed by the student
+1. Not less than 75% of the class has been completed by the student

 2. The student is passing the class (70 or above) at the time of the request